UchihaSR/alfred/README.md

+# Alfred
-## Alfred: POSIX compliant shell scripts that do everything for you like butler
+A collection of POSIX compliant shell scripts that do everything for you, just like a butler

+# Why does it exist?
 This is a collection of shell scripts that I use on a daily basis, most of which I have written myself in order to indulge my laziness and/or in order to escape doing something actually worth while.